andrunix/webpack-simple/README.md

 few preliminary steps.

 1. Have access to a Portal Server
-2. Have the sp command line utility configured on your local machine
+2. Have the sp command line utility configured on your local machine [see below](#sp-setup)
 3. Add a new Script Application to the Portal Page where you would like it to run
 4. Download (export) the Script Application, or minimally the sp-config.json file
 5. Copy the sp-config.json from step 4 to this project's sp directory